MaddyGuthridge/portfolio-data/portfolio/experience/unsw-tutoring/README.md

 * [COMP2521](https://handbook.unsw.edu.au/undergraduate/courses/current/comp2521) Data Structures and Algorithms
 * [COMP2511](https://handbook.unsw.edu.au/undergraduate/courses/current/comp2511) Object-Oriented Design & Programming

 In all of the courses I teach, I have established a stellar reputation as someone who demonstrates great care and enthusiasm, both for the courses, and for my students.
+I am the kind of tutor who is willing to go above and beyond for my students.
+For example, I maintain a [personal project template](https://github.com/MaddyGuthridge/1531-template) for students to use after completing COMP1531.

 I pride myself on my ability to explain complex topics in an approachable manner, with engaging examples and a clear passion for the content I teach.
+I have consistently achieved a student satisfaction rate exceeding 90% for every term I’ve taught.

 Here are some of the comments I have received in UNSW's MyExperience feedback surveys.